mfang20/Digital-Systems/README.md

 # ECE-385
-(Still in progress, check back in January for my exciting final project demo!)  \n A description of the projects for UIUC ECE 385: Digital Systems Laboratory FA2021  \n Course website: https://ece.illinois.edu/academics/courses/ece385
+(Still in progress, check back in January for my exciting final project demo!)  /n A description of the projects for UIUC ECE 385: Digital Systems Laboratory FA2021  /n Course website: https://ece.illinois.edu/academics/courses/ece385

 The SLC3, SDC and NIOS II, and VGA Text Mode Controller (and soon my final project!) are my favorite projects and I encourage you to look at them.